Charming places to visit in Indianapolis, Indiana

 tourist attractions in Indianapolis

-One of the most prominent landmarks in the city is the Soldiers and Sailors Monument.
-This 284-foot-tall monument honors all the veterans of war.
-The memorial is located in the downtown area of Indianapolis.
+The memorial is located in downtown Indianapolis.
 It can be reached by 330 stairs or an elevator.
 A gift shop is also available.

 Another important memorial is the Indiana World War Memorial.
-You will see military uniforms, weapons, and artifacts at the memorial.
-You will also find a museum dedicated to the soldiers of Indiana.
+Here, you can see military uniforms, weapons, and artifacts.
+There is also a museum dedicated to Indiana soldiers.

 Indianapolis Central Library - places to visit in Indianapolis